-- 1) Upper ocean (down to including the subsurface warm and salty Atlantic Water layer (hereafter referred to as "Atlantic Water"): The goal is a better understanding of the mixed layer processes in the horizontal and vertical, with a focus on the role of the sea ice and the proximity of the ice edge, and how it affects the exchange of heat between atmosphere, mixed layer, and the heat sources in the interior (i.e. the Atlantic Water).
-The combination of the anthropogenic tracers (CFC-12, SF6) with the noble gas isotopes and tritium is used to study the integral effect of events like leads, eddies, and storms on the mixed layer properties and the vertical exchange between the mixed layer and the Atlantic Water. - 2) Deep ocean(from Atlantic Waterto the sea floor), also including the Atlantic Water: The goal is to determine the deep oceanic circulation in the Arctic, notably which route(s) the deep waters take, the ventilation processes, and the age of the waters.
+1) Upper ocean (down to the subsurface warm and salty Atlantic Water layer, hereafter referred to as "Atlantic Water"): The goal is a better understanding of the mixed layer processes in the horizontal and vertical, with a focus on the role of the sea ice and the proximity of the ice edge, and how it affects the exchange of heat between atmosphere, mixed layer, and the heat sources in the interior (i.e. the Atlantic Water).
+The combination of the anthropogenic tracers (CFC-12, SF6) with the noble gas isotopes and tritium is used to study the integral effect of events like leads, eddies, and storms on the mixed layer properties and the vertical exchange between the mixed layer and the Atlantic Water.

+2) Deep ocean (from Atlantic Water to the sea floor): The goal is to determine the deep oceanic circulation in the Arctic, notably which route(s) the deep waters take, the ventilation processes, and the age of the waters.
 Only CFC-12 and SF6 were sampled for this; future efforts to track the ventilation should also sample tritium, while measurements above Gakkel Ridge of helium would be ideal.
-Other tracers could also be used, such as 14C or 39Ar, although measurements of 14C are now becoming more uncertain because of the addition of anthropogenic carbon (Koeve et al., 2015), while 39Ar still requires too large volumes (5 L, admittedly improved from its previous 1000 L) to be easily implemented on multidisciplinary, ecosystem-heavy expeditions (Ebser et al., 2018).